ibm-client-success/blockchain/mu_rest_server/README.md

 ## Setting up Single Use REST Server and Playground to run on IBM Cloud

-Note: BNA has to be compiled against composer version 0.19.5.
-REST Server image that runs on the IBM Cloud requires that level.

 Follow the directions in [Deploying a Business Network](https://console.bluemix.net/docs/services/blockchain/develop_starter.html#deploying-a-business-network) to install the .bna file on the IBM Blockchain Starter Plan Service, substituting `<network name>` for vehicle-manufacturing-network.
 Keep track of the `admin@<network name>.card`.
 It will be used later.

 ### Setup the Cloudant Database Wallet